sonic-linux/UWP-packages-install/README.md

-use powershell to install UWP app whether as bulk or single package
+use powershell script to install UWP app whether as bulk or single package run them in the directory containing your UWP packages

 1. Script "UWP-Current-user-install-prompts.ps1"